tobeybill/TISATAFL/report/Method.md

 on our compensation variables (Independent Variables) against Board of Director total compensation (Dependent variable).
 In each of our regressions we had to optimize our model to fit the data.

-Tiny bin size regression parameters:
+Small bin size regression parameters:
 - Alpha: 118
 - K value: 64
 - r2 result: 0.472074